mfiers/Moa/sphinx/commands/index.rst

 ~~~~~~~~~~~~~~~~~~
 usage: moa blog [-h] [-r] [-v] [--profile] [message [message ...]]

-Add an entry to the job blog (BLOG.md)
+Add an entry to the job blog (in .moa/doc/blog/)

-Allows a user to maintain a blog for this job (in BLOG.md).
+Allows a user to maintain a blog for this job.
 Use as
 follows::

     $ moa blog